-This class set was made by second graders.
+This class set was made by second graders (see the photo above).
 When it was hung in the hallway, the teacher added a really neat touch using a “free take-one” envelope.
 The other classes went wild taking the directions and we hope they’re having fun making them with their friends and families too.

 How the Reindeer Got Their Antlers by Geraldine McCaughrean